 When you pass through the waters, I will be with you.
 Isaiah 43:2

 He is familiar with our weaknesses (Hebrews 4:15).
-He gets my weakness, and He never condemns them or fusses at me for having them.
-In fact, I’ve learned to see weakness as a holy place because I meet Him in it so often.
+He gets my weakness, and He never condemns me for having them or fusses at me for being out of it when I’m sick.
+In fact, I’ve learned to see weakness as a holy place because I meet Him there so often.
 It’s like a flashpoint between heaven and earth.
 I’m weak.
 He’s there.
-Done.
+Done deal.

 LORD, you alone are my portion and my cup; you make my lot secure.
-Psalm 16:5 I rarely use plates, so I really connect with the cup analogy.
-He’s what I really need!
-And I love that He makes me secure right here where I am.
+Psalm 16:5 I rarely use plates, so I really connect with this.
+A cup full of His love and kindness is what I need most, and that makes me feel secure even in my weak time.

 Finally, I always remember that things could be worse.
 Who knows what His grace has spared me from?
 Many people with my diseases have it worse than I do.
-Plus, I don’t have a problem finding food, I don’t live in a country where women can’t feed their children, where war, torture and devastation are a part of everyday life, and I always have clean clothes to wear.
-Medical care is available in an emergency, and there are measures I can take to make myself more comfortable on even the hardest days.
+Plus, I don’t have a problem finding food, I don’t live in a country where women can’t feed their children, where war, torture and devastation are a part of every day’s landscapes.
+I always have clean clothes to wear, medical care is always available if I need it, and there are measures I can take to make myself more comfortable on even the hardest days.
 I am amazingly blessed, and I am stronger when I remember that.

 Do you have a favorite verse or a thought to share about God’s care for you in your trials?